 - Facebook: https://www.facebook.com/savemillerspoint

 Sirius is a fine and rare example of Brutalism in Australia.
-It is at the top of the Endangered List on the #SOSBrutalism site (Browse Gallery and choose Status – Endangered) even though the Heritage Council has recommended it be listed as a Heritage Item of State Significance.
-Sirius and its residents are under great threat at the beginning of 2016, and for this reason news and information about Sirius lead each section of this site in 2016.
+It is at the top of the Endangered List on the #SOSBrutalism site (Browse Gallery and choose Status – Endangered).
+The Heritage Council recommended it be listed as a Heritage Item of State Significance.
+So far the NSW Government has refused to list Sirius, ignored the experts it appointed to advise it on heritage buildings, and ignored public opinion and media reports calling for Sirius and its residents to be saved – both in Australia and internationally.
 Read more about the #SOSSirius campaign, and the organisations and people supporting it.

 News from Millers Point…